Pavinberg/Cinter/README.md

 # Cinter
-A pseudo C language interactive tool
+Cinter is a pseudo C language interactive tool.
+It creates a REPL for C language.